 Top picture: The Paul Smith Store in Los Angeles, which is regularly posted on Instagram by international visitors.
 Here it changed its facade from pink to rainbow colored for a few days to support the local gay pride in May 2017 (photo: courtesy Paul Smith).

 About the author: Alexander von Keyserlingk is a retail trend scout, both professionally and by passion.
 He is regularly booked as a key note speaker and consults retail brands in innovation projects.
 Alexander is also the founder of the Slowretail Blog about Stores with Soul.
-You can best reach him via LinkedIn or personal mail.
+You can best reach him via LinkedIn.